JennyL5/yformatics/year-2/probability/part-1/counting/notes.md

 <br>

-Distinction is also extremely important when considering situations where you have indistinct objects and you are looking for the total number of distict orderings of that object.
+Distinction is also extremely important when considering situations where you have indistinct objects and you are looking for the total number of distinct orderings of that object.

 Suppose you have 9 flags; 4 are red, 3 are blue and 2 are green.
 How many flag signals can you construct?

-In this question there will be some orderings of the flags that are identical due to the flags being indistinct.
+In this question, there will be some orderings of the flags that are identical due to the flags being indistinct.
 We need to find a way to count them while discounting repeated orderings.

 You know there are 9 flags in total and how many of each colour, so let's define: